ddev/ddev/docs/users/providers/pantheon.md

 ### Pantheon Quickstart

-If you have ddev installed, and have an active Pantheon account with an active WordPress, Drupal 7, or Drupal 8 site, you can follow this quick start guide to spin up a pantheon project locally.
+If you have ddev installed, and have an active Pantheon account with an active WordPress, Drupal 7, or Drupal 8 site, you can follow this guide to spin up a pantheon project locally.

 1. Authenticate with Pantheon.